basil08/basil08.github.io/content/bookshelf.md

 PS: Got recommended from a bookclub group.
 I'm allowing myself the freedom to change and that is important.

 {{</ds>}}

+4. {{<ds sum="**The Man Who Solved the Market | Gregory Zuckerman**">}}

+A biographic narrative of Jim Simons, the mathematician who founded Renaissance Tech and kickstarted the quant revolution.
+His Medallion fund continues to be one of the greatest successes of investment trading.
+This is a thoroughly researched account doesn't simply boast of the genius Simons deserves but also reveals his human side.
+How he managed employees and interacted with them.
+How he suffered two tragedies in his life when he lost two sons.

+An extravagant spender, left-inclined rational who, in later life, focused his money into combating disease, math education, and space exploration.
+This is the story of how one man went against the odds and challenges and paved the way for a totally radical method of trading changing forever the face of investment trading.

+Wow, this one took me more time than I expected, partially due to acad work and partially due to the biographical nature of the text.
+I wrote a post inspired by the book [here](/post/the-quant-frenzy-a-crude-forecast/).
+{{</ds>}}

 ## Unfinished